 SOaaS is not the traditional “lift and drop” outsourcing.
 While it does augment the client’s sales operations staff, it’s much more than that.
 SOaaS delivers the right business processes and the best industry know-how to the organization.

-In a SOaaS engagement, we help the customer’s sales operations team to implement a holistic territory management strategy and capture all its perks and benefits.
+In a SOaaS engagement, we help the customer’s sales operations team implement a holistic strategy and capture all of the perks and benefits of a territory management plan.
 This approach uncovers territory misalignments which may hide issues with the overall compensation plan.
 Sales ops also benefit from detailed analytics for different roles across the organization, which help them react fast to changing market conditions.

 Sales managers also benefit from more time they can invest in tactical decisions.
 Recent research shows they typically spend their time on four types of activities: managing sellers (32%), managing information (26%), direct customer interaction (23%) and administrative activities (15%).
 By choosing a holistic approach that includes a territory management solution, sales managers are able to get real-time insights and focus on what really matters – managing their team.